 In the summer of 1994, acclaimed film director Robert Altman threw a huge bash in Paris during the peak of fashion paparazzi.
 Attracting hoards of celebrities and models to his ten-week gala, Altman unveiled a hyped-up hootenanny, establishing his reputation as the world’s premier party host.
 It’s unfortunate that Altman the auteur was making a film in the process.
-His clothes hangover posing as a fashion scene parody is Ready to Wear (C-), a deluded mis-mesh that could have benefitted from a formal screenplay and perhaps a few short cuts.
+His clothes hangover posing as a fashion scene parody is Ready to Wear (C-), a deluded mis-mesh that could have benefited from a formal screenplay and perhaps a few short cuts.
 Stars galore from Kim Basinger to Julia Roberts to Cher to Sophia Loren in snippets of plot delight in moments but can’t stitch together the threadbare affair.
-Fashion aficionados may enjoy the glimpses of the pret-a-porter and some of the runway outrageousness.
+Fashion aficionados may enjoy the glimpses of the pret-a-porter and some of the runway frivolity.
 Ultimately, though, Altman’s statement on this one is the lampshade still on his head.